zhyan0603/GPUMDkit/README.md

 - **User-Friendly Interface**: Intuitive shell commands designed to enhance user experience.

 ## Installation
-To install GPUMDkit, follow these steps:
+To install `GPUMDkit`, follow these steps:

 1. Clone the repository or download the `gpumdkit.sh` file.
-2. Set the `GPUMDtools_path` environment variable to the path of your GPUMD tools, for example:
+2. Set the `GPUMDtools_path` variable in the `gpumdkit.sh` file to the path of your GPUMD tools, for example:
     ```sh
-    export GPUMDtools_path=/your_dir/GPUMD/tools
+    GPUMDtools_path=/your_dir/GPUMD/tools
     ```
 3. Add executable permissions to the `gpumdkit.sh` file:
     ```sh